 Throughout Africa many people are working to assess the numbers of lions in a variety of areas.
 The most complete continent wide assessment showing the lion population in 2012 can be found here.

-On this page, throughout the year we will bring you the latest news as we get it about the remaining lions in Africa.
+On this page we will bring you the latest news as we get it about the remaining lions in Africa.